lcrespom/Modulator/README.md

 			- Decoupled from Graph and SynthUI
 			- Not requiring a dummy canvas element
 		- Then, make SynthUI dependant on voice, and not the other way around
+		- Eventually make it an independent npm module
+	- Improve code to clean hack that checks for custom nodes.

 - Share
 	- Document